Sales-call AI scoring. Score calls against your key signals, write back to CRM.

 The pilot delivers one thing: every sales call scored against a handful of your team's key signals, with deal-stage and last-meaningful-contact written back to your CRM.
 The first 2 to 3 weeks, we sit with the owner or sales-leader and capture the signal set in one session.
 By day 30, the Monday pipeline review runs on verified call data instead of rep optimism, and the owner no longer has to listen back through recordings to check the forecast.

 From there it grows.
 On the monthly, the next tool layers in the full pipeline-truth dashboard (verified pipeline alongside rep-reported, scored-call drill-downs, forecast accuracy tracking).
 The one after adds coaching scorecards per rep. The one after expands the signal set as the team's playbook evolves.
-Eventually the destination is the full sales-call intelligence the Solutions Library describes.
+Eventually the destination is the full sales-call intelligence.

 Your monthly is flat once the pilot graduates onto Starter.
 Small refinements stay included.
 Adding the pipeline dashboard, coaching scorecards, or an expanded signal set is each a new tool, and we tell you about each one openly before we build it.
 New rep ramp typically compresses tool by tool as more of the playbook moves out of the senior rep's head and into the scoring rules.